 Mitchell Hamline School of Law is listed as a Continuing Education Resource by the Minnesota Board of Nursing.

-Approved for 16 CE hours by the Board of Examiners for Nursing Home Administrators (BENHA).
+Pending approval for 16 CE hours by the Board of Examiners for Nursing Home Administrators (BENHA).

 - Understand the governing regulations and their impact on facilities and individuals